Zypperman/xiandan/Linear Algebra/LA01 Motivation.md

 >[!note]
 > Ultimately, matrices represent a linear transformation between vector spaces, where number of rows matches the input vector, and the number of columns matches the output vector.

+---

+## Question Grinding

+- $x^3 = y^3$ is technically a linear transformation because it implies that x=y is linear.
+- horizontal lines are not really linear transformations because they're undefined in certain areas, so additivity test fails ($f(x + x') = c + c = 2c = 2f(x)$ so gay)
+- Homogenity doesn't apply conversely, just cuz the input scales when the output scales doens't mean the other way around.
+-